sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 We made a number of changes to our built-in postgres databases (the `pgsql`, `codeintel-db`, and `codeinsights-db` container)

 - **CAUTION** Add the ability to customize postgres server configuration.
-If you have customized the config in any way, you should copy your changes to the added `postgresql.conf` file [sourcegraph/deploy-sourcegraph-docker#792](https://github.com/sourcegraph/deploy-sourcegraph-docker/pull/792)
+If you have customized the config in any way, you should copy your changes to the added `postgresql.conf` files [sourcegraph/deploy-sourcegraph-docker#792](https://github.com/sourcegraph/deploy-sourcegraph-docker/pull/792)
 - Increase the minimal memory requirement of `pgsql` and `codeintel-db` from `2GB` to `4GB`
 - `codeinsights-db` now uses vanilla postgres image [sourcegraph/deploy-sourcegraph-docker#780](https://github.com/sourcegraph/deploy-sourcegraph-docker/pull/780)